Games both new and old, judged by the only question that matters:

 -

-Race to Git Gud – Day 5: The Actual Boss of Dark Souls
+Dark Souls (Day 5) – The Actual Boss of Dark Souls

 Gravity proves to be the true enemy as Meep descends into the Catacombs, Tomb of the Giants, and beyond.
 Pinwheel, Nito, the Four Kings, Seath, and even Dark Sun Gwyndolin fall in one packed session.
 It’s brutal, hilarious, and full of questionable life choices.